 JPMorgan declined to comment on the latest report regarding Dimon’s potential government role, and representatives from both the Harris and Trump campaigns did not immediately respond to requests for comment from Reuters.

-Dimon’s Role in U.S. Economic Policy
+Dimon’s role in U.S. economic policy

 Over the years, Dimon has been an influential voice in shaping U.S. economic policy, whether through his leadership at JPMorgan or through his participation in forums like the Business Roundtable, where he has advocated for policies that promote economic growth and stability.
 In his annual letters, Dimon often discusses broad issues facing the country, such as income inequality, healthcare reform, and the need for infrastructure investments.